JulsOSpel/22tango/README.md

 Meetings with only one member or which last less than 2 minutes will not be logged by default.

 The bot will output to the "meeting-logs" text channel if one is located within the server where a meeting took place.
 Other channel names may also be used, eg. "voice-logs" or "meetings".

+The bot will generate personal voice channels when a user joins a generator channel.
+To create a generator channel, make a voice channel named "Join/Click to Create Channel/Room/Meeting".
+It is not compatible with other bots which offer this functionality.

 Send `ml!help` to see an informational panel.